Nuccio's Pearl Camellia

 Camellia japonica 'Nuccio's Pearl'Item #1884 USDA Hardiness Zone: 8 - 10

 Spectacular, fully double blooms with pure white petals edged with an orchid pink blush.
 Flowers make a dazzling contrast with the glossy, dark green foliage.
-Add an elegant, formal appearance to your garden!
+Adds an elegant, formal appearance to any garden.
 Mid season bloomer.
 Evergreen.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 C. japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 Nuccio's Pearl was a chance seedling that originated at Nuccio's Nurseries in Altadena, California in 1973.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.